A greedy non-intrusive reduced order model for shallow water equations: RBF-POD reduced order model formulation

 \subsection{Combined RBF-POD reduced order model}

-The key steps in the RBF-POD NIROM procedure are outlined below. \begin{enumerate}[label=(\roman*)] \item The high-fidelity snapshots $\bv_i^1, \ldots \bv_i^M$ for each component $u_i$ are obtained by solving eq.~(\ref{eq:discrete-prim-residual}), normalized and stored in $\vec S_i$. \item The truncated set of POD basis vectors $\vec \Theta_i$ are obtained by performing a SVD of $\vec S_i$ as given by eq.~(\ref{eq:thin_SVD}). \item The normalized high-fidelity snapshots are projected onto the space spanned by the POD basis to obtain the corresponding projected snapshots $\bz_i^1, \ldots \bz_i^M$ as defined by eq.~(\ref{eq:pod-basis}). \item A subset of projected snapshots is selected using an appropriate greedy algorithm (Algorithms \ref{alg:p-greedy}, \ref{alg:f-greedy} or \ref{alg:psr-greedy}) to define a near-optimal set of centers $\widetilde{X}$ for the RBF interpolant. \item The RBF interpolants $F_j(\bz)$ for the modal time derivatives of the projected snapshots $\ddt{\bz_j}$ is defined by solving the linear system of interpolation conditions, given by eq.~(\ref{eq:interp-cond}), on the set of near-optimal centers $\widetilde{X}$. \item The interpolants $F_j(\bz)$ are used in the RBF-POD NIROM equations, given by eq.~(\ref{eq:RBF-time-deriv}), to advance the reduced solution in time for any new configuration queried by the application. \end{enumerate}
+The key steps in the RBF-POD NIROM procedure are outlined below. \begin{enumerate}[label=(\roman*)] \item The high-fidelity snapshots $\bv_i^1, \ldots \bv_i^M$ for each component $u_i$ are obtained by solving eq.~(\ref{eq:discrete-prim-residual}), then normalized and stored in $\vec S_i$. \item The truncated set of POD basis vectors $\vec \Theta_i$ are obtained by performing a SVD of $\vec S_i$ as given by eq.~(\ref{eq:thin_SVD}). \item The normalized high-fidelity snapshots are projected onto the space spanned by the POD basis to obtain the corresponding projection coefficients $\bz_i^1, \ldots \bz_i^M$ as defined by eq.~(\ref{eq:pod-basis}). \item A subset of the projection coefficients is selected using an appropriate greedy algorithm (Algorithms \ref{alg:p-greedy}, \ref{alg:f-greedy} or \ref{alg:psr-greedy}) to define a near-optimal set of centers $\widetilde{X}$ for the RBF interpolant. \item The RBF interpolants $F_j(\bz)$ for the modal time derivatives of the projection coefficients $\ddt{\bz_j}$ are obtained by solving the linear system of interpolation conditions, given by eq.~(\ref{eq:interp-cond}), on the set of near-optimal centers $\widetilde{X}$. \item These interpolants $F_j(\bz)$ are used in eq.~(\ref{eq:RBF-time-deriv}), to advance the reduced solution in time for any new configuration queried by the application. \end{enumerate}

-\section{Numerical Results}
+\section{Numerical results}

-Numerical tests have been conducted with different types of shallow water flow problems.
+Numerical tests have been conducted with different types of shallow water flow problems using AdH \cite{Trahan2018} as the high-fidelity numerical solver.
 To compare the performance of the POD-RBF NIROM with the nonlinear POD (NPOD) model, a riverine flow problem with moderately large degrees of freedom has been studied numerically, as discussed in Section \ref{sec:results1}.
 In Section \ref{sec:results2}, we consider two different flow regimes to evaluate the performance of the greedy algorithms.
 The first example represents tidal flow conditions in an urbanized bay, while the second example considers a different riverine flow with variable inflow boundary conditions.
 The bathymetry data in all of the examples were obtained from USACE Hydrographic surveys.
 All the bed topography measurements and water surface elevations were referenced with respect to the bathymetry data, following the NAVD88 convention.